Matt-Ng/falcon-scratch/README.md

 ## Everybodys career benefits from some good handwriting!

 Falcon scratch aims to turn your chicken scratch into a tough bird.
 Monkeytype on paper, perhaps.
-Write the passage given in the alloted time, take a picture of your writing and with our advanced algorithm, we assign a score!
+Write the passage given in the alloted time, take a picture of your writing and with our advanced algorithm that supports multiple languages, we assign a score!

 Using the power of machine learning, the cloud, and advanced algorithmic techniques, we are able to critique your handwriting with a fun game!
 Compete against the world to see who has the best handwriting on earth.
-With support for multiple languages, write to your hearts content!
+With multilingual, write to your hearts content!

 Stack used: MERN + AWS.